Naval Communication Station Harold E. Holt

 Naval Communication Station Harold E. Holt is a joint Australian and United States naval communication station located on the north-west coast of Australia, 6 km north of the town of Exmouth, Western Australia.
 The station is operated and maintained by the Australian Department of Defence on behalf of Australia and the United States and provides very low frequency (VLF) radio transmission to United States Navy, Royal Australian Navy and allied ships and submarines in the western Pacific Ocean and eastern Indian Ocean.
 The frequency is 19.8 kHz.
-With a transmission power of 1 megawatt, it is the most powerful transmission station in the Southern Hemisphere.
+With a transmission power of 1 megawatt, it is claimed to be the most powerful transmission station in the Southern Hemisphere.

-The town of Exmouth was built at the same time as the communications station to provide support to the base and to house dependent families of US Navy personnel.
+The town of Exmouth was built at the same time as the communications station to provide support to the base and to house dependent families of United States Navy personnel.

 VLF transmitter masts

 The station features thirteen tall radio towers.
-The tallest tower is called Tower Zero and is 387.4 m tall, and was for many years the tallest man-made structure in the Southern Hemisphere.
-Six towers, each 358 m tall, are placed in a hexagon around Tower Zero.
-The other six towers, which are each 303.6 m tall, are placed in a larger hexagon around Tower Zero.
+The tallest tower is called Tower Zero and is 387.4 m tall, and was for many years the tallest human-made structure in the Southern Hemisphere.
+Six odd-numbered outer towers T1–T11, located on an outer ring, each 358 m tall, are placed in a hexagon around Tower Zero.
+The other six even-numbered inner towers T2–T12, which are each 303.6 m tall, are placed in a smaller hexagon around Tower Zero.

 On 3 March 2009, the Defence Materiel Organisation advertised on the AusTender website a tender to construct two new roads at the station.
 The tender stated the 357 guy wires which support the 13 towers had exceeded their life expectancy and the roads will support the installation of the VLF guy wires.
 It states: